Percival Horton-Smith Hartley: Career

 In 1906, Hartley was appointed assistant physician to St Bartholomew's, and was full physician from 1920 until 1932.
 He was also physician to the Brompton Hospital and to Daneswood Sanatorium, and had formerly been assistant physician to the Metropolitan Hospital.

 Hartley's specialised in diseases of the lungs, particularly tuberculosis.
 He was co-author with the Sir Richard Douglas Powell of the fifth and sixth editions of the textbook Diseases of the Lungs and Pleurae (1911 and 1921).
 As part of his research on lung diseases, he carried out extensive research and articles on rowers.

 Honours

 Hartley was elected a Member of the Royal College of Physicians in 1893 and a Fellow in 1899.
 He was appointed a Member of the Royal Victorian Order in 1906 and promoted to Commander of the Order (CVO) in 1912 for his work at the King Edward VII Sanatorium.
 He was knighted in the 1921 New Year Honours.

-Personal life
+Personal life and death

 In 1895, he married Josephine, the only daughter and heiress of Lieutenant-Colonel Joseph Hartley, whose name he assumed in 1904.
 They had a son, Percival Hubert, and a daughter, Audrey Gwendolen.

 He died in hospital in London, age of 84.